lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 -   Kruse, *One Nation Under God*.
 -   Corrigan, Porterfield, and Grem, eds., *The Business Turn in American Religious History*.

-### October 19 (Week 8): Railroads
+For reference only:

-David Walker, *Railroading Religion: Mormons, Tourists, and the Corporate Spirit of the West* (Chapel Hill: University of North Carolina Press, 2019).
+- David Walker, *Railroading Religion: Mormons, Tourists, and the Corporate Spirit of the West* (Chapel Hill: University of North Carolina Press, 2019).

-Greg Umbach, "Learning to Shop in Zion: The Consumer Revolution in Great Basin Mormon Culture, 1847-1910," *Journal of Social History* 38, no. 1 (2004): 29--61. \[[GMU Libraries](http://mutex.gmu.edu/login?url=https://muse.jhu.edu/article/172354/).\]
+- Greg Umbach, "Learning to Shop in Zion: The Consumer Revolution in Great Basin Mormon Culture, 1847-1910," *Journal of Social History* 38, no. 1 (2004): 29--61. \[[GMU Libraries](http://mutex.gmu.edu/login?url=https://muse.jhu.edu/article/172354/).\]

-Suggested readings:

 -   Godfrey, *Religion, Politics, and Sugar*.
 -   Arrington, *Great Basin Kingdom*.

 ### October 26 (Week 9): Labor